Ithaca College to Host Talk on Israel Academic Boycott

 Cheyfitz’s talk is cosponsored by the Ithaca College Center for the Study of Culture, Race, and Ethnicity; the Departments of English and Politics; and the Park Center for Independent Media.
 For more information, contact Beth Harris, associate professor of politics, at email@example.com.

-Originally published in Media Relations: Ithaca College to Host Talk on Israel Academic Boycott.
+Originally published in IC News: Ithaca College to Host Talk on Israel Academic Boycott.